 Science Olympiad Thermodynamics Practice Test 2026 – All-In-One Study Guide to Master Your Competition!

-What is the primary function of a heat exchanger?
+What is the significance of the specific heat capacity?

 Next Question